- Appreciate diverse cultures and traditions through folklore and folktales

 - Use Web tools to write and publish original myths, folktales, and fairy tales

-Students learn the art of story telling through a look at fairy tales and folktales.
-They practice telling stories out loud as well as writing them online.
+Students learn the art of storytelling as they take a look at fairy tales and folktales.
+The lesson includes telling stories out loud as well as writing them down.

 PreK–K, 1–2, 3–5